 I pick up the half empty beer cans and beer bottles someone managed to dump in and outside my truck only to discover about fifteen of my CD’s laying scattered about, without covers, all over the beer drenched front seats.
 My music on the brink of destruction.
 Beer is too cheap in this state if you ask me.

 People tend to get in a pretty good mood after some set-ups of bourbon and a generous number of quarters dropped trough the slot of a jukebox, and yesterday painted no different sort of a picture.
 The story of this tavern begins, as most stories about rural bars in Texas, with a country store turn honky-tonk and over time becoming the stop-over for locals to recuperate from the cold hard facts of life.
-This is where to go when you can’t be bothered to wait any longer, where you’ll be rewarded for your idleness, where beer is cheap and the jukebox fuels your dreams.
+This is where to go when you can’t be bothered to wait any longer, where your idleness will be rewarded, where beer is cheap and the jukebox fuels your dreams.

 I don’t know about his own favorite, but Kentucky born as he was, corn feels like an obvious choice of condiments and with titles like Hey, Bottle of Whiskey, Whiskey Trip and Brand New Whiskey, he made himself the obvious choice on the box.
-I’m talking about Gary Stewart, the best of all to ever interpret life viewed through the amber gold of whiskey.
+I’m talking about Gary Stewart, the best of all to ever interpret life viewed through amber gold.

 I stay because I’m strong

 To stop her from doing me wrong

 I drown my troubles